Sensory illusions in aviation

-Human senses are not naturally geared for the inflight environment.
+Human senses are not naturally geared for the in-flight environment.
 Pilots may experience disorientation and loss of perspective, creating illusions that range from false horizons to sensory conflict with instrument readings or the misjudging of altitude over water.

 Vestibular system

 The vestibular system, which is responsible for the sense of balance in humans, consists of the otolith organs and the semicircular canals.
 Illusions in aviation are caused when the brain cannot reconcile inputs from the vestibular system and visual system.
 The three semicircular canals, which recognize accelerations in pitch, yaw, and roll, are stimulated by angular accelerations; while the otolith organs, the saccule and utricle, are stimulated by linear accelerations.
 Stimulation of the semicircular canals occurs when the movement of the endolymph inside the canals causes movement of the crista ampullaris and the hair cells within them.
 Stimulation of the otolith organs occurs when gravitational forces or linear accelerations cause movement of the otolith membrane, the otoliths, or the hair cells of the macula.

 Somatogyral illusions occur as a result of angular accelerations stimulating the semicircular canals.
 Somatogravic illusions, on the other hand, occur as a result of linear accelerations stimulating the otolith organs.